Trending colors & technical trade-offs: A guide for lash business owners

 For most of the time, the original synthetic lash fibers come in black.
 This is where we start.

 II.
-Step 2: The decoloring process
+Step 2: The color peeling process

-This is the only way to produce a neutral canvas that will allow a new color to be successfully absorbed without being muddy by the dark undertones that are naturally present in the fiber.
+This is the only way to produce a neutral canvas that will allow a new matte color to be successfully absorbed without being muddy by the dark undertones that are naturally present in the fiber.

 Here’s the motto.
 Think of it as bleaching your hair to dye it after.
 It’s just like hair bleaching weakens hair structure, and fiber bleaching reduces molecular stability in the lash fiber.